dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 ### Gradient Descent (2)

-To achieve this, we can take steps across the parabola, and after each step we can check how far from the bottom we are.
+To achieve this, we can take steps across the parabola, and after each step we can check if the gradient has decreased (the slope of the parabola).

 We can control the direction and the length of the step.
 The length of the step is called Learning Rate (LR).